 7. Dairy and Milk Products

 Though I recommend avoiding most dairy products while on the candida diet, cultured organic dairy products (ideally from pasture-raised cows, goats, or sheep) are allowed, as the culturing process naturally reduces the milk sugar, lactose, while adding probiotic value.
+Organic dairy will ensure you are feeding your body with the healthiest option.

 Non-dairy milk products are also allowed (except cashew milk and soy milk), provided they are unsweetened: